Liu Shao (Liu Song): As crown prince

 Liu Shao's official birth date was 28 February 426, when his father Emperor Wen (Liu Yilong) was already the emperor of Liu Song.
-However, official histories state that that was not his actual birth date—that he was born to his father and his mother Empress Yuan Qigui, while Liu Yilong was still the Prince of Yidu under Liu Yilong's older brother Emperor Shao.
+However, official histories (Note: specifically, Liu Shao's biography in Book of Song) state that that was not his actual birth date—that he was born to his father and his mother Empress Yuan Qigui, while Liu Yilong was still the Prince of Yidu under Liu Yilong's older brother Emperor Shao.
 The reason why the birth date was falsified, the official accounts indicate, was because Liu Shao was conceived during the three-year period that Liu Yilong should have observed for his father Emperor Wu, during which he was supposed to abstain from sexual relations.
 He was Emperor Wen's oldest son.

-The official accounts also contain another story about Liu Shao's birth—that when he was born, Empress Yuan looked at him, and then stated, "This child's appearance is unusual, and he will surely destroy his state and his home; I will not raise him."
+The official accounts also contain another story about Liu Shao's birth (Note: found in his mother Yuan Qigui's biographies in Book of Song and History of the Southern Dynasties)—that when he was born, Empress Yuan looked at him, and then stated, "This child's appearance is unusual, and he will surely destroy his state and his home; I will not raise him."
 She then wanted to put the child to death, but when Emperor Wen heard this, he ran to her bedchambers and saved the child.
-(Modern historian Bo Yang doubted this account and believed that this story was invented after Liu Shao's deeds.)
+(Note: Modern historian Bo Yang doubted this account and believed that this story was invented after Liu Shao's deeds.)

 On 14 May 429, Emperor Wen created Liu Shao crown prince.
 In 438, he took the daughter of his deceased official Yin Chun (殷淳), Yin Yuying, as Crown Prince Shao's crown princess.
 Around the new year 440, Crown Prince Shao assumed adult clothing, signifying adulthood.
 At this point, he was described as handsome and studious, and he also was good at archery and horsemanship.
 He liked having many guests in his household, and Emperor Wen granted whatever wish he wanted.
 Around this time, Liu Shao also started to maintain a large guard corps for the crown prince's palace.

 Liu Shao's mother Empress Yuan was initially Emperor Wen's favorite.
 However, as years went by, she began to lose favor to Consort Pan.
 Once, in order to test Emperor Wen, she had Consort Pan request an expenditure for her relatives that was six to 10 times larger than what he had previously approved for Empress Yuan's relatives—and Emperor Wen approved it readily.
 From that point, she became resentful of Emperor Wen, and she grew ill with jealousy, but even in her illness she refused to reconcile with Emperor Wen.
 In 440, she died, and thereafter Liu Shao resented Consort Pan and her son Liu Jun the Prince of Shixing.
 Liu Jun, knowing this, carefully flattered and cultivated his relationship with Liu Shao, and the brothers became exceedingly close.